michallepicki/blog/_posts/2021-11-06-playwright-and-phoenix-ecto-sql-sandbox.md

 </code></pre></div>
 {% endraw %}

-And add `playwright-elixir` to our dependencies:
+And let's add `playwright-elixir` to our dependencies:

 {% capture c %}{% raw %}
   def deps do